Mike Davis (baseball)

 In Game 1 of that season's World Series, Davis was called upon to pinch hit against his former team with two outs in the ninth inning and the Dodgers trailing, 4-3.
-He faced A's closer, Dennis Eckersley, who led the league in saves that year.
+He faced A's closer Dennis Eckersley, who led the league in saves that year.
 After throwing a first-pitch strike, Eckersley pitched carefully around his former teammate, which he later attributed in part due to Davis' power-hitting when they were teammates the year prior.
 With light-hitting Dave Anderson in the on deck circle, he threw the next four pitches well outside to walk Davis.
 Anderson was then pulled for pinch hitter Kirk Gibson, the Dodgers' best offensive weapon during the year but severely hobbled with injuries to both legs.
-With the count 2-2 to Gibson, Davis stole second base easily; controversy nearly ensued when Ron Hassey grazed an off-balance Gibson in his throwing motion to second base, but he did not make the throw, and interference was not called.
+With the count 2-2 to Gibson, Davis stole second base easily on a pitch outside the zone; controversy nearly ensued when Ron Hassey grazed an off-balance Gibson in his throwing motion to second base, but he did not make the throw, and interference was not called.
 On the next pitch, Gibson hit a now-famous home run to give the Dodgers a 5-4 win.
 In post-game interviews, Gibson credited Davis' steal for changing his approach to just seeking a base hit.

 In the fourth inning of Game 5, he launched a two-run homer off Storm Davis on a 3-0 pitch to give the Dodgers a 4-1 lead.
 The Dodgers would go on to win 5-2 to clinch the series; Davis' homer provided the decisive runs in the game.
 It was his only hit of the series, but he also walked four times, stole two bases, and scored three runs, finishing with a .455 on-base percentage.
 He retired after the 1989 season.

-Davis served as the hitting coach for the Clinton LumberKings, Class-A affiliate of the Seattle Mariners for the 2015 season.
-Davis also served as the manager of the California High School baseball varsity team in San Ramon, California for the 1993 season.
+Davis served as the manager of the California High School baseball varsity team in San Ramon, California, for the 1993 season.
+He later served as hitting coach for the Everett Aquasox, Class-A short season affiliate of the Seattle Mariners, in 2014, and the same role for the Clinton LumberKings, another Mariners affiliate, for the 2015 season.